epinio/docs/docs/howtos/aws_iam_integration.md

 ### Epinio Server Role

 Ensure Epinio has been deployed first.
-It will be needed later to use some annotations.
+Later you will assign a new AWS Service Account to an existing Epinio installation via `helm upgrade` command.

 You will need to create a IAM Role